kovacsikdev/bday/README.md

 ## Bday project

-Fun side project for people to see when and where a birthday party will take place
+Fun side project for my family to see a birthday invite that has the date and time of the party